group treatments for children, Teens and adults

 Our adult programs, Mindfulness for Adults, Mindful Parenting, Mindfulness at Work and Mindful Aging can be taught individually or in group format, on site at your office or school, or at our private West Island clinic.
 The recommended - and most popular - training comprises 10 weekly, one-hour classes, but training can be tailored to your specific needs in terms of duration and scheduling.

 Children who have difficulty with social skills and/or behaviour often need guidance and encouragement to help them visualize and and then implement new ways of functioning.
 Telling them - even if it's over and over - is not usually enough!
 At the West Island Neuropsychology and Counseling Centre, our group facilitators teach essential skills through video demonstrations, modelling, role playing and practice opportunities during fun activities.
-With regular rehearsal and coaching, children can improve their self-control, coping abilities and communication skills.
+With regular rehearsal and coaching, children can improve their self-control, coping abilities and social skills (e.g., communication, participation, cooperation, good sportsmanship, conflict resolution).
 Our groups also focus on emotion regulation and distress tolerance, key components of resilience and well-being.
 Learning how to express their needs and feelings, behave appropriately in stressful situations and make and keep friends can increase a child’s overall self-confidence.
 Children are taught how to apply what they've learned into their outside environment, and once the group is finished, we offer optional follow-up services at home, in the daycare or at school.

 Every child has a unique set of strengths and abilities.
 We believe that building on those strengths helps to instil positive self-esteem and provides children the confidence required to take charge of their own lives and to have a positive impact on the world around them.

-Our 10-week Social and Life Skills Groups are offered for children ages 3-6 (60 minutes), 7-10 and 12-14 (90 minutes).
+Our 10-week Social Emotional Skills Groups are offered for children ages 3-6 (60 minutes), 7-10 and 12-14 (90 minutes).
 Classes are also available for older children with special needs.
 Weekly sessions can be scheduled after school or on weekends.
 Contact us for more information!